How Termly is Used to Manage Cookie Consent

 Termly is also a certified Google CMP Gold Partner, which means it integrates directly with Google Consent Mode v2 and Google Tag Manager, ensuring that Google's own advertising and analytics tools respond correctly to each visitor's consent decision.

-When I set up a website with Termly, the platform scans the site to identify and categorise every cookie in use, generates a cookie policy based on the results, and embeds a consent banner tailored to the privacy laws that apply to each visitor's location.
+When I set up a website with Termly, the platform scans the site to identify and categorise every cookie in use, and generates a cookie policy based on the results.
+It also gives me a JavaScript snippet to add to the site, which creates a consent banner tailored to the privacy laws that apply to each visitor's location.

 The answer depends on where the visitor is located, because Termly serves a different banner based on each visitor's IP address.
 The consent rules it applies vary by region.